-- (e) To Reduce the Financial Burden on the Government: The fiscal space and elbow room for social interventions including health has shrunk in Nigeria.
+- (c) Facilitating the Implementation of the Minimum Core Obligation of the State: The right to health imposes a minimum core obligation on the state to satisfy at the very least minimum essential levels of health provisioning including primary health care.
+This is to be provided on the basis of the maximum of available resources.
+Resources can come from government or citizens.
+Healthy insurance expands the pool of available resources and walks the talk of domestic resource mobilization. - (d) To Reduce the Financial Burden on the Government: The fiscal space and elbow room for social interventions including health has shrunk in Nigeria.
 Between January and April 2022, the Federal Government of Nigeria borrowed N310billion to augment its retained revenue in order to service debts.
 Many States of the Federation are owing backlogs of salaries, pensions and gratuities.
 Therefore, continuing the sole reliance on public funding for health is an invitation to further the deterioration of already poor health indicators.
 The responsibility of funding health care through public health care systems and other interventions are drastically reduced by health insurance system.
-This frees up resources for the government to invest and build other sectors of the economy. - (f) Sustainability and Credibility of Health Financing: Public health financing at the federal and state levels is beset with credibility challenges.
+This frees up resources for the government to invest and build other sectors of the economy. - (e) Sustainability and Credibility of Health Financing: Public health financing at the federal and state levels is beset with credibility challenges.
 The resources budgeted usually do not meet the 15percent of budget target as required in the Abuja Declaration.
 Furthermore, the appropriated votes are not fully released and the released sums sometimes do not get fully utilized.
 Thus, the budget figures do not provide credible evidence of expenditure.
 Oftentimes, this is based on poor revenue forecasting.
 Health insurance funds on the other hand are predictable and promises of services will not be bugged down by claims of lack of resources.
-Policy implementation can proceed as planned and sustainability will be built into the system. - (g) Facilitating Whole-of-Society Approach to Health: When all workers and residents who earn a livelihood are contributing to the pool of health funds through remitting their premiums, the whole of society is involved and sensitized on the operations and challenges of health financing.
+Policy implementation can proceed as planned and sustainability will be built into the system. - (f) Facilitating Whole-of-Society Approach to Health: When all workers and residents who earn a livelihood are contributing to the pool of health funds through remitting their premiums, the whole of society is involved and sensitized on the operations and challenges of health financing.
 It creates a sense of individual and social responsibility that facilitates the adoption of healthy and reduced risk lifestyles.
-Paying premiums also creates a sense of empowerment for citizens to demand accountability for available public funding of healthcare. - (h) Building Block for a Vibrant and Healthy Population: Health care coverage ensures that everyone gets the health care needs they require and at the time they require it thereby improving the overall health of a people.
-This is an advantage of pursuing UHC as opposed to leaving health expenditure to out-of-pocket payments by citizens. - (i) Means of Poverty Eradication: One characteristic feature of out-of-pocket health expenditure is the possibility of the patients or their family being impoverished and sliding into extreme poverty.
-UHC as promoted by health insurance eliminates the possibility of this outcome by working on the principle that everyone gets the health care services they require without suffering any financial hardship as a result.
-This feature of UHC provides the foundation for economic prosperity as citizens would devote their energy to productive ventures and become viable economic agents to increase productivity and service delivery in the economy. - (j) To Reduce Inequality and Uplift the Low Strata of the Society: Health insurance provides a veritable tool for reduction of inequality as it offers affordable health care services to every class of the society in so far as they are able to pay the premium.
-Access to decent health care is made available to the lower class of the society given their enrolment into the system.
-This service would have otherwise not been possible if the payment method is out-of-pocket which makes health services unaffordable to the poor.
+Paying premiums also creates a sense of empowerment for citizens to demand accountability for available public funding of healthcare. - (g) Building Block for a Vibrant and Healthy Population: Health care coverage ensures that everyone gets the health care needs they require and at the time they require it thereby improving the overall health of a people.
+This is an advantage of pursuing UHC as opposed to leaving health expenditure to out-of-pocket payments by citizens.